Skip to content

 What is wear and tear cover?

-The alternative to indemnity cover is new for old cover.
-This could cover the cost of buying brand-new items even if the ones damaged, lost or stolen were old.
+The alternative to indemnity cover is new for old cover, which could cover the cost of buying brand-new items even if the ones damaged, lost or stolen were old.
 So, for example, if your five-year-old TV was ruined by a water leak, your payout would cover a brand-new equivalent.
 Not surprisingly, new for old policies are likely to be more expensive than indemnity policies.

 What should I do if I think my provider has rejected my claim unfairly?